carpentries-incubator/open-science-with-r/setup.md

 title: Setup
 ---

+## For all operating systems

+> ## Install a good text editor
+> Before you start, it is handy to dispose of a jack-of-all-trades text editor.
+> [Sublime Text](https://www.sublimetext.com/) is a flexible platform agnostic text editor for code and markdown syntax.
+For instance, it can open R scripts and markdown `.md` text files and color-code their languages accordingly.
+> 1. Go to the Sublime Text [download page](https://www.sublimetext.com/3).
+> 2. Select your OS (Linux, Mac or Windows) and install it.
+{: .prereq}

+What needs to be installed are the R and RStudio softwares as well as related R packages.
+You will also have to install the version control `git` software.
+There are _two different options_ for you to consider.
+Option 1 is favored.

 ## Option 1: using a Docker image

 The preferred option to install all softwares and packages is to use a tailor-made Docker image.
 See [this nice introduction to Docker here](https://aws.amazon.com/docker/).